Royce & Associates LP Increases Holdings in Kaleyra, Inc. (NYSEAMERICAN:KLR)

 Wall Street Analysts Forecast Growth

 Several research firms have weighed in on KLR.
-Cowen cut their price objective on Kaleyra from $20.00 to $15.00 in a research report on Tuesday, May 10th.
-Northland Securities cut their price objective on Kaleyra from $18.00 to $9.00 in a research report on Tuesday, July 19th.
-Finally, Craig Hallum cut Kaleyra from a “buy” rating to a “hold” rating and cut their price objective for the company from $15.00 to $6.50 in a research report on Tuesday, May 10th.
+Craig Hallum cut Kaleyra from a “buy” rating to a “hold” rating and cut their price objective for the company from $15.00 to $6.50 in a research report on Tuesday, May 10th.
+Cowen dropped their price target on Kaleyra from $20.00 to $15.00 in a research report on Tuesday, May 10th.
+Finally, Northland Securities dropped their price target on Kaleyra from $18.00 to $9.00 in a research report on Tuesday, July 19th.

 Kaleyra Price Performance